blackwell-systems/dev-tooling-notes/README.md

   - Deep nesting (subgraphs within subgraphs) often fails on GitHub
   - Keep diagrams simple: flat structure > nested complexity

-### Markdown Formatting

-Documentation is a first-class citizen in my development process.
-Outdated documentation is worse than no documentation—at least with no docs, you're encouraged to find answers yourself rather than rely on false confidence in something that isn't true.

-**Documentation tools:**
 - **docsify** — Zero-config documentation site generator.
 Converts markdown to beautiful, searchable sites without build step.
 Used across my projects (dotclaude, vaultmux, gcp-secret-manager-emulator) with custom Blackwell theme at [blackwell-docs-theme](https://github.com/blackwell-systems/blackwell-docs-theme)

+### Philosophy

+Documentation is a first-class citizen in my development process.
+Outdated documentation is worse than no documentation—at least with no docs, you're encouraged to find answers yourself rather than rely on false confidence in something that isn't true.

 **Syntax highlighting in code blocks:**